vaibhavippili/PlexTech-FrontendProject1/README.md

 Within your React project directory, make sure you can understand the file structure that we mentioned and talked about during lecture!
 Understanding it will help greatly and will spare a lot of confusion.
 Reference the lesson slides if necessary.

+For fetching from the API, we can use a particular method, fetch.
+If you go to Mozille Developer Network documenation and search up "fetch", it will give you examples and a solid understanding of why we use fetch.
 For creating each recipe, you can decide whether to use class or functional components.
-But you will need to create a main(App.js) component that renders 10 child Recipe components.
+But you will need to create a main(App.js) component that renders 10 child "item" components.
 Try to follow my asynchronous demo, and how I hardcoded a specific number of objects, and then mapped them to child components using the JavaScript Array map method.
-Try to use that in your project!
+The only difference is you won't be hardcoding those objects in this case, but fetching them from an API.

 Frequently add, commit, and push your code to the repository!
 - Any files you added or changed please do: git add <file_name>